-- 1. Notwithstanding that the policies of the IDP only apply to the lands contained within the IDP Area, the Town agrees to refer planning matters to the County when lands are adjacent to the County boundary or as required in the Town's Land Use Bylaw.
+- 1. Notwithstanding that the policies of the IDP only apply to the lands contained within the IDP Area, the Town agrees to refer planning matters to the County when lands are adjacent to the County boundary or as required in the Town's Land Use Bylaw or when development is considered under Infrastructure policy 5a and 5b.
 The matters to be referred shall include: - a.
 Subdivision applications when not located within an area structure plan. - b.
 Land use bylaw amendments and redesignations. - c.
 New area structure plans or amendments to an existing area structure plan. - d.
 New area redevelopment plans or amendments to an existing area redevelopment plan. - e.
-Amendments to the Town's Municipal Development Plan. - 2.
+Amendments to the Town's Municipal Development Plan. - f.
+Discretionary use development permit when not within an existing area structure plan or redevelopment plan - 2.
 The County agrees to refer planning matters that apply to lands within the IDP Area as shown on Figure 1 to the Town.
 The matters to be referred shall include: - a.
 Subdivision applications. - b.
 New area structure plans or amendments to an existing area structure plan. - c.
 New area redevelopment plans or amendments to an existing area redevelopment plan. - d.
 New Concept Plans or amendments to an existing Concept Plan. - e.
 Amendments to the County's Municipal Development Plan where the lands subject to the amendment is within the Fringe Area or Referral Area as shown on Figure 1. - f.
 Discretionary use development permits within the Fringe Area or Referral Area as shown on Figure 1. - 3.
-Circulations shall be sent to each Administration with the expectation that comments shall be provided from an Administrative perspective.
+Circulations shall be sent to each Administration with the expectation that comments shall be provided from an administrative perspective.
 Each municipality shall offer comments from the perspective of specific implications that have a high likelihood of affecting their own planning efforts around land uses, development, and infrastructure and compliance with the IDP policies.
-General observations and advice on issues that have no bearing on the planning efforts of the commenting municipality shall be avoided.

-- 4. The Administration receiving the circulation shall be given at least 21 calendar days to submit their comments and shall make their comments in writing within the 21 calendar day period, except for discretionary use development permits that shall be circulated at least 14 calendar days.
+General observations and advice on issues that have no bearing on the planning efforts of the commenting municipality shall be avoided. - 4.
+The Administration receiving the circulation shall be given at least 21 calendar days to submit their comments and shall make their comments in writing within the 21-calendar day period, except for discretionary use development permits that shall be circulated at least 14 calendar

+- days.
 The CAO of the municipality sending the referral may agree to an extension of the review period and where an extension is provided it shall be communicated in writing. - 5.
 When issues are raised through the referral and circulation process, they shall be addressed using the process steps described below.
-While these steps are underway, the municipality having jurisdiction over the matter should not proceed with making a decision. - Step 1: Once an issue is identified, the Administration of the municipality having jurisdiction shall provide the other municipality's Administration with all available information concerning the matter. - Step 2: The Administration of the commenting municipality shall evaluate the matter and provide written comments to the other municipality. - Step 3: Every attempt shall be made to discuss the issue with the intent of arriving at a mutually acceptable resolution. - Step 4: If an agreement or understanding on how to approach the issue is reached, the Administration of the commenting municipality shall indicate same to the Administration of the other municipality in writing.
+While these steps are underway, the municipality having jurisdiction over the matter shall not proceed with making a decision.

+Once an issue is identified, the Administration of the municipality having jurisdiction shall provide the other municipality's Administration with all available information concerning the matter.

+The Administration of the commenting municipality shall evaluate the matter and provide written comments to the other municipality.

+Every attempt shall be made to discuss the issue with the intent of arriving at a mutually acceptable resolution.

+If an agreement or understanding on how to approach the issue is reached, the Administration of the commenting municipality shall indicate same to the Administration of the other municipality in writing.
 If no agreement can be reached, the matter shall be referred to each Council to determine if the dispute resolution process is to be used.
 This step shall not apply to referrals of subdivision applications and discretionary use development permits.

-7.0 DISPUTE RESOLUTION
+7.0 Dispute Resolution